roverandrew/keepitclean/README.md

 <br>
 <h2 id="introduction">Introduction</h2>
 <h3 id="problem-summary">Problem Summary</h3>
 <p><b>From the client's perspective:</b><p>
-<p>As a stakeholder of a chat application, I would like to integrate an easy-to-use inappropriate content detection service,
+<p>As a stakeholder of a chat application, I would like to integrate an inappropriate content detection service into my application,
-   allowing us to focus on improving our app, rather than detecting and blocking inappropriate content.
+   allowing my focus to be on improving our product, rather than detecting and blocking inappropriate content.
 </p>

 <p><b>From the client's user perspective:</b><p>